smartcat-labs/berserker/berserker-http/README.md

 11. `max-request-retry` - The number of time the library will retry when an error occurs by the remote server.
 Optional, if not specified defaults to `5`.
 12. `connection-ttl` - The maximum time in millisecond a HTTP client will keep connection in the pool, or `-1` to keep connection while possible.
 Optional, if not specified defaults to `-1`.
 13. `base-url` - Can be concatenated with request property `url-sufix` to construct URL.
 Optional, depending on whether `url` or `url-sufix` is specified.
-14.. `headers` - Contains headers in a form of name-value map which will be added to each request.
+14. `headers` - Contains headers in a form of name-value map which will be added to each request.
 Optional.
+15. `error-codes` - List of HTTP codes that should be considered errors.
+Optional, defaults to all `4**` and `5**` codes.

 Worker `accept` method expects following properties:
 1. `url` - Whole url to be used, it ignores `base-url`.
 Mutually exclusive with `url-sufix`.